crate/services-docs/docs/reference/glossary.rst

   <gloss-scale-unit>` operations.

 - The other is the "system" user in the CrateDB backend.
-For more information on this second user, refer to our :ref:`explanation <system-user>` in the CrateDB Cloud reference.
+For more information on this second user, refer to the :ref:`explanation <system-user>` in the CrateDB Cloud reference.

 ..
 SEEALSO::